Heading to Rome but unsure about which museums to visit or what to see other than the Sistine Chapel?

 5. Palazzo Altemps (Museo Nationale Romano)

-This, like most museums in Rome, is a private collection that was eventually handed over to the state.
-This would either be by gifting it or lack of heirs.
-Some important works are:
+Like most museums in Rome, this is a private collection that was eventually handed over to the state, either as a gift or due to a lack of heirs.

 - Throne with the Birth of Venus